- Motor Yacht

 Family Cruises are filled with activities for the whole family so that you can relax together and take in all the wonders that surround you.
 Children are especially enriched by the natural living legacy of the archipelago, where science suddenly becomes fun, accessible and unforgettable.
 Special features include: Child-oriented guides, children's menu, snorkeling, kayaking, star-gazing nights, movie nights, board games, video games, and children’s expedition journal.

-Cabin accommodations aboard ship; all meals aboard ship; all shore activities and excursions; service of naturalist guides; transfers and baggage handling between island airport and ship; snorkeling equipment (mask, snorkel, fins); use of wetsuits; fuel surcharge.
+Cabin accommodations aboard ship; all meals aboard ship; soft drinks, juice, coffee and tea consumed throughout the cruise; all shore activities and excursions; service of naturalist guides; transfers and baggage handling between island airport and ship; kayaking; use of snorkeling equipment (mask, snorkel, fins); use of wetsuits.

-Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; international airfare; airfare to/from Galapagos Islands; gratuities to crew and staff; personal expenses like laundry; alcoholic beverages; travel insurance; passport expenses.
+Hotel nights before/after cruise; transfers in Quito or Guayaquil; Galapagos National Park entrance fee, USD$100 (children under 12 subtract $50), subject to change without notice; Galapagos Transit Card ($10 per person); international airfare; airfare to/from Galapagos Islands; gratuities to ship crew and naturalists are left to the discretion of the passenger; alcoholic beverages; travel insurance; passport expenses; personal expenses such as laundry; fuel surcharge may apply.

 Airfare between Quito/Guayaquil and the Galapagos Islands: